Lia Nici

-Lia Nici-Townend (born 1 August 1969) is a British Conservative Party politician.
+Lia Nici-Townend (born 1 August 1969) is a British politician.
 She was Member of Parliament (MP) for Great Grimsby from the 2019 general election before losing her seat in 2024.
 She served as an Assistant Government Whip in the Truss government from September to October 2022.
+Nici defected from the Conservative Party to Reform UK in December 2025.

 Early life

 Her father Romualdo Nici, from Pisa in Italy, ran an Italian restaurant in Cleethorpes.
 Her mother was a policewoman in the Grimsby area and later a social worker.

 Nici attended Healing School and entered sixth form.
-She took an art foundation course at Grimsby College, later taking an HND in Audio Visual Studies at Northbrook College in Worthing, East Sussex from 1989 to 1991.
+She took an art foundation course at Grimsby College, later taking an HND in Audio Visual Studies at Northbrook College in Worthing, West Sussex from 1989 to 1991.

 Early career

 Nici was a college lecturer for 20 years, including in the media studies department at what is now the Grimsby Institute, a further education college.
 She was head of East Coast Media at the institute from 2004.

 She was the executive producer of Estuary TV, a Grimsby-based community interest company (CIC), from 2013 until the company was dissolved.
 Following its dissolution, she continued to act as CEO of Estuary TV (now a department of the institute, who had owned and dissolved the CIC).
 Nici has listed herself as having been self-employed since September 2018.